department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Operations/Firebase.md

 ## Analytics

 Analytics provides metrics on discrete events within the app.
 Most general events like accessing a screen are built into the package and provided in the dashboard without any additional coding, but all other actions like pressing a button or downloading a file are tracked as a custom analytic event.
-These events are collated and displayed in multiple ways in the Analytics subsections of the nav menu, as listed in the subsetions below.
+These events are collated and displayed in multiple ways in the Analytics subsections of the nav menu, as listed in the subsections below.

-To add an analytics event to the code:
+### To Add a New Analytics Event

-Add an event name with optional parameters to the `Events` constant in `VAMobile/src/constants/analytics.ts`.
+Add an event name with optional parameters to the `Events` constant in `constants/analytics.ts`.
 Additionally, if user properties need to be tracked, they can be added to the `UserAnalytics` object:
 ```
 export const Events = {
   ... ,